aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 You can also try different words.

 ..
 WARNING::
    It might be possible that the recognizer will detect words different from what you pronounced.
-This may be due to (1) bad microphone, in this case try to get a high-quality microphone, (2) your pronounciation is not enough clear.
+This may be due to (1) bad microphone, in this case try to get a high-quality microphone, (2) your pronounciation is not clear enough.
 In this case, try to repeat the word.

 If the recognizer successfuly detected your spoken word, you can move to the next step to talk to your robot.